cemoulto/foundation-coda-clips/README.md

 fdbtngroup - Creates a button group section

-fdclosebtn - Creates a close button -- ProTip: Use this with fdcallout!
+fdclosebtn - Creates a close button -- ProTip: Use this inside of an fdcallout!

 fdslider - Creates a range slider element